Loose Electrical Outlets, Receptacles, And Switches Cause a House Fire

-In electrical talk an outlet is lights, switches, smoke detectors and receptacles.
+An outlet is lights, switches, smoke detectors, and receptacles.
 However, many recognize the term outlet as a place to plug in a lamp or another electrical device.
 According to the US Fire Administration over 24,000 house fires occur each year.

 The normal use of outlets and switches (overtime) will cause the mounting hardware to become loose.
 This continuous movement wreaks havoc on the electrical connections.
 The electrical wire (branch circuit) is made of solid copper and the constant movement will break down the wire and eventually lead to a broken electrical wire.
 Additionally, this movement works on the connections causing them to become loose as well.